 Tweezers: It always happens.
 You think to yourself, "I won't need these."
 Then two days into your vacation, you really wish you had them.
 They take up so little space, just pack them!

-Makeup: You’ll have seven full nights to get all “made up.”
-Make sure to take advantage of all!
+Makeup: You'll have seven full nights to get all "made up."
+Make sure to take advantage of each!

 Makeup Remover: After a few drinks, it's so easy to just hit the hay without washing off "your face."
 Make it easy on yourself by packing some proper makeup remover.